Ludolf von Alvensleben: Nazi party and SS career

 Alvensleben joined the Nazi Party and Sturmabteilung (SA) in 1929.
 He soon became head of the local branch in Eisleben and chief district official in Mansfeld Land.
 From July 1931, he chaired the motorized corps of the SA in the Gau of Halle-Merseburg.
 Alvensleben left the SA in 1932; at that time he was heavily indebted and had a considerable criminal record on charges which included libel and road traffic offence.

-After the Machtergreifung, he and Gauleiter Rudolf Jordan on 12 February 1933, organized a violent attack of SA and SS paramilitaries on Communist officials in Eisleben, whereby three men were killed and many others injured, an event later known as Eisleben Bloody Sunday.
-In March 1933, Alvensleben became a member of the Saxon provincial diet and of the Landtag of Prussia.
+After the Machtergreifung, Alvensleben and Gauleiter Rudolf Jordan on 12 February 1933, organized a violent attack of SA and SS paramilitaries on Communist officials in Eisleben, whereby three men were killed and many others injured, an event later known as Eisleben Bloody Sunday.
+In March 1933, Alvensleben became a member of the Saxon provincial parliament and of the Landtag of Prussia.
 At the November 1933 parliamentary election, he was elected as a deputy to the Reichstag from electoral constituency 11 (Merseburg).
 He remained a Reichstag member until the fall of the Nazi regime in May 1945, switching to constituency 31 (Württemberg) at the April 1938 election.

 On 5 April 1934, he joined the Schutzstaffel (SS) and became commander of the 46th Regiment in Dresden in the rank of Obersturmbannführer.
 On 22 August 1934, Alvensleben received a reprimand by Reichsführer-SS Heinrich Himmler for having insulted a woman in Leipzig in April.
 From 1 October 1935, he assumed the leadership of the 26th SS-Regiment in his hometown Halle.
 His advancement continued: he became commander of SS-District X in Stuttgart on 20 September 1936 and commander of SS-District XXXIII in Schwerin on 1 July 1937.

 Alvensleben's career continued after the 1939 Invasion of Poland as commander of the Volksdeutscher Selbstschutz ('German Self-Defense') organization in what was to become the newly established Reichsgau Danzig-West Prussia.
 He told his men on 16 October 1939:

 You are now the master race here.
 Nothing was yet built up through softness and weakness...
 That’s why I expect, just as our Führer Adolf Hitler expects from you, that you are disciplined, but stand together hard as Krupp steel.
 Don’t be soft, be merciless, and clear out everything that is not German and could hinder us in the work of construction.

 The Selbstschutz paramilitary forces, formed by members of the German minority in Poland and led by SS officials, performed mass executions during the Intelligenzaktion Pommern in the "Fordon Valley of Death", the Massacres in Piaśnica, and other atrocities.
 In a letter to Himmler, Alvensleben complained about scrupulous Wehrmacht officers too weak to take drastic measures.
 In 1939 he confiscated the Jewish-owned manors of Rucewo and Rucewko in Reichsgau Wartheland.